This course has ended. A recorded version of the course will open soon!

 With Dale Asrael and Marty Janowitz

 An in-depth look at shamatha meditation practice.
-Topics include the individual nature of the Buddhist journey, the meaning of peace, and the understanding of meditation as a natural act that involves simplicity, precision, and directness.
+Topics include the individual nature of the meditative journey as first taught by the Buddha, the meaning of peace, and the understanding of meditation as a natural act that involves simplicity, precision, and directness.

 January 16 Live Session – State of Mind